-Boston Review’s Black Voices in the Public Sphere fellowship is an initiative designed to prepare and support a more diverse generation of journalists, editors, and publishers.
+Boston Review’s Black Voices in the Public Sphere fellowship is designed to prepare and support a more diverse generation of journalists, editors, and publishers.

-As we prepare to enter our third year, we are proud to introduce our next cohort of fellows:
+We are proud to introduce our third cohort of fellows:

-Kelton Ellis holds a BA from Brown University and has been published in n+1 and The Nation.
+- Kelton Ellis holds a BA from Brown University, and his writing has appeared in n+1 and The Nation.
 His project at Boston Review will explore how issues of disability and neurodivergence intersect with race, aiming to place them in the context of unfolding global crises.